 The latest report from Statista reflects that inflation is now above 5%, a rate not seen since 1990.
 Companies have caught up with rising raw material and component costs, and have implemented price increases on their products.
 Resilience is now being echoed throughout boardrooms and leadership meetings as companies work to mitigate what was working to something that keeps the business moving forward.
 The good news today is greater demand is overcoming pricing pressure.

 Supply chain resiliency has worked its way to the forefront of companies attempting to mitigate their risk across several fronts.
-The impact of the pandemic has had far reaching consequences and those consequences are highly visible in the supply chain.
-As economies opened up after the 2020 shutdowns, surging demand enabled by personal income saved during the shutdowns and uneven start and stops associated with state economies opening up has delivered ebbs and flows throughout supply chains.
+The impact of the pandemic has had far-reaching consequences and those consequences are highly visible in the supply chain.
+As economies opened up after the 2020 shutdowns, surging demand enabled by personal income saved during the shutdowns and uneven starts and stops associated with state economies opening up has delivered ebbs and flows throughout supply chains.
 The results are shortages, shortages in materials and labor produced by unprecedented demand for goods.
-With demand outstripping production capacity, inflation has hit the general ledger for transportation expense.
+With demand outstripping production capacity, inflation has hit the general ledger for transportation expenses.

-As the inflation adjusted cost of goods is positioned in front of the consumer, companies should be looking inward at their ledger for a thorough review of all expenses.
+As the inflation-adjusted cost of goods is positioned in front of the consumer, companies should be looking inward at their ledger for a thorough review of all expenses.
 Consumer reaction to higher prices can erode sales and market share.
 Development of strategies to lower expenses should come from GSA, discretionary spending, planned capital projects, procurement, sourcing and optimization of a company’s infrastructure.
-With transportation expense equating to a higher percentage of expense to sales, deployment of strategies across sourcing, purchasing and customer contracts take on a new sense of urgency.
+With transportation expenses equating to a higher percentage of expense to sales, the deployment of strategies across sourcing, purchasing and customer contracts take on a new sense of urgency.

 We have all seen the impacts of the Suez blockage, rail congestion out of our ports and rail hubs, lack of transport equipment and shortages in raw materials & components to name a few of the challenges met in the last 18 months.
 Identifying production sources both domestically and in the USMCA trade corridor becomes a gateway to offset risk from APAC countries where freight expense has wiped out all margins on imported goods.